"How to be a Masterful Editor - of Your Own Work" at Thrillerfest in New York in July 2013.

 13. Open up the screen version and add these new changes into your document.

 14. Repeat last two steps as needed, until your manuscript is compelling and polished, before sending it off to a literary agent or acquiring editor, or self-publishing.
 This whole revision process could easily take several months.
 Don’t shoot yourself in the foot by putting it out too soon.

 15. Better yet, at some point along this process, send your manuscript to a reputable freelance fiction editor so you can get a professional, unbiased look at it from someone familiar with the genre and up on current fiction-writing techniques, reader preferences and industry standards.

 Is your book too long?
 Check out these concrete tips: “How to Slash Your Word Count by 20-50% – without losing any of the good stuff!”

-Jodie Renner is a sought-after freelance fiction editor and award-winning author of the multi-award-winning Fire up Your Fiction and Writing a Killer Thriller (and the upcoming Captivate Your Readers), as well as her handy, clickable e-resources, Quick Clicks: Spelling List – Commonly Misspelled Words at Your Fingertips and Quick Clicks: Word Usage – Style and Usage Tips for Busy Writers and Editors.
+Jodie Renner is a sought-after freelance fiction editor and award-winning author of the multi-award-winning Captivate Your Readers, Fire up Your Fiction, and Writing a Killer Thriller, as well as her handy, clickable e-resources, Quick Clicks: Spelling List – Commonly Misspelled Words at Your Fingertips and Quick Clicks: Word Usage – Style and Usage Tips for Busy Writers and Editors.
 She also presents at writers’ conferences and judges books and stories for contests, including for Writer’s Digest.
 Her blog posts appear alternate Mondays on the award-winning blog, The Kill Zone.
 Find Jodie on Facebook and Twitter